 - What will you be doing day to day?
 How much will it cost?

 Who doesn’t enjoy when your money goes farther?
-One of the perks of planning an international trip in 2020 is to take advantage of strong currency that is used elsewhere for tourism.
+One of the perks of planning an international trip is to take advantage of strong currency that is used elsewhere for tourism.

-- Step #1: Pick a place and research their currency to get a starting point.
+- Pick a place and research their currency to get a starting point.

-- Step #2: Figure out what 1 USD to your foreign currency is.
+- Figure out what 1 USD to your foreign currency is.

-- Step #3: Think of activities you would like to do.
-Research those activities and figure oout a budget.
+- Think of activities you would like to do.
+Research those activities and figure out a budget or ball park number.

 The last money tip is you should know if your destination is credit card friendly for your own use.
 Do they usually take card or cash?
-Look into that via Google as it will help prevent annoying surprises on the road.
+Google that and it will help prevent annoying surprises on the road.

 We also have conversion fees that can be tricky when withdrawing from an ATM or using your credit card.